astreum/whitepaper/README.md

 Blockchains benefit from trust-less consensus, permission-less access and great security for users.

-Astreuos improves on blockchain by intergrating distributed layers for storage and compute .
+Astreuos improves on blockchain by intergrating distributed layers for storage and compute.

 Astreuos aims to be a competitive platform for digital services by: